 - Two years for growth on grasslands

 - Four years for growth on forests

 In situ drilling

 Eighty per cent of the oil sands are accessible by in situ methods only (bitumen is separated from the sand underground and pumped to the surface).
-In situ’s land disturbance is 10 to 15 per cent of a similar sized mining operation and produces no tailings ponds.
+Land disturbance with in situ drilling is 10 to 15 per cent of a similar-sized mining operation and produces no tailings ponds.

 A reclamation certificate is issued when producers return reclaimed lands to the Government of Alberta.
 The state of the lands must meet landowner approval and regulatory requirements.

 In mining operations, soil and vegetation are assessed on an ongoing basis.
 Once an area is no longer needed for mining activities, the operator contours it for drainage, replaces topsoil, and plants vegetation, trees and shrubs.
 An important aspect of land reclamation for mining operations includes constructing the subsoil landform.

 Remediation of tailings ponds (pits that contain a mixture of water, clay, sand and residual bitumen) is another aspect of the oil sands mine reclamation process.